 For schools with large buses, it may not be possible for the bus to fit through the bollards to gain access to the front of the Court.
-There is an alternative carpark out the back of the Court which may be more suitable.
-Alternatively, the old Supreme Court building is within a 5 minutes walk of Elizabeth Quay train and bus station.
+There is an alternative car park out the back of the Court or behind Government House (i.e. Governor's Avenue or Terrace Road) which may be more suitable.
+Alternatively, the old Supreme Court building is within a 5-minute walk of Elizabeth Quay train and bus station.
 Please note that all travel involved shall be at the school's own expense and remains the sole responsibility of the school.

-On occasion there may be mock trials for specific teams in other locations including the Old Courthouse Museum, Mandurah Courthouse or other suburban or regional courthouses as need be.
+On occasion, there may be mock trials for specific teams in other locations including the Old Courthouse Museum, Mandurah Courthouse or other suburban or regional courthouses as need be.

-The Mock Trial Coordinator will liaise with the relevant teacher if the need or possibility for a change of location for a specific mock trial arises.
+The Mock Trial Coordinator will liaise with the relevant teacher/s if the need, or possibility, for a change of location for a specific mock trial arises.